bludit/documentation-english/pages/dev-snippets/tags/index.md

 		// Each tag is an Tag-Object
 		echo 'Tag name: ' . $tag->name();

-		// The method $tag->pages() returns all the pages keys releated to the tag foreach ($tag->pages() as $pageKey) {
+		// The method $tag->pages() returns all the pages keys related to the tag foreach ($tag->pages() as $pageKey) {
 			$page = new Page($pageKey);
 			echo '- Page title: ' . $page->title();